 "An Elementary Wireless Course for Beginners" has been written particularly for the listener who wants to know how his wireless set works.
 The Course takes the reader in easy stages right through all the processes of wireless reception.
-It avoids text-book style, every line is technically accurate.
+It avoids text-book style, every of wireless reception.
+It a line is technically accurate.

-131 ILLUSTRATIONS!
+ISI ILLUSTRATIONS!

 The unique illustrations, of which there are 131 in all, are a remarkable feature and constitute the finest series of explanatory diagrams ever included in any volume on the